Dr Jan Ludvigsen

 Humanities and Social Science

 Dr Jan Andre Lee Ludvigsen is a Senior Lecturer in International Relations and Politics with Sociology.
-He is also Programme Leader for MA International Relations.
-He holds a BA (Hons) Sociology (First Class), MA International Relations & Security (Distinction) and a PhD (critical approaches to international security issues at sports mega-events).
+He is also Programme Leader for the MA International Relations programme.
+He holds a BA (Hons) Sociology (First Class), MA International Relations & Security (Distinction) and a PhD (critical approaches to international security issues at sport mega-events).

-Jan’s research has been frequently published in internationally recognized journals.
-He is also the author of three books: 'Sport Mega-Events, Security and Covid-19: Securing the Football World' (Routledge, 2022); 'Sport and Crime: Towards a Critical Criminology of Sport' (co-authored with Peter Millward and Jonathan Sly, Routledge, 2022); and, 'Football and Risk: Trends and Perspectives' (Routledge, 2022).
-Further, he serves several editorial positions.
-He’s Associate Editor of Managing Sport and Leisure and has guest edited three journal special issues.
+Jan’s research has been frequently published in internationally recognized journals and he is the author of four books: 'Sport Mega-Events, Security and Covid-19: Securing the Football World' (Routledge, 2022); 'Sport and Crime: Towards a Critical Criminology of Sport' (co-authored with Peter Millward and Jonathan Sly, Routledge, 2022); 'Football and Risk: Trends and Perspectives' (Routledge, 2022); and, 'The UEFA European Football Championships: Politics, Media Spectacle and Social Change' (with Renan Petersen-Wagner, Routledge, 2022).
+Further, he serves a number of editorial positions and has edited several special issues and collections.

-Jan has taught widely across the School on modules related but not limited to: security, the sociology and politics of sports, international organizations, IR theory, sociological theory and identity, qualitative methods and international fieldwork, and global issues.
+Jan has taught widely across the School of Humanities and Social Sciences on modules related to – but not limited to: critical security studies; sport, crime and politics; International Organizations; International Relations Theory; Sociological Theory; qualitative methods and global issues.

 Languages